 NYC Council considers Bill to permit double parking under certain circumstances

-The NY Post reports in an exclusive scoop, Councilman Vincent Gentile (D-Brooklyn) is introducing a Bill with Councilman Vallone and Councilman Greenfield to permit double parking while waiting for a soon-to-be-vacated-space; and stopping temporarily to drop off or pick up a passenger.
+The NY Post reports in an exclusive scoop about double parking in NYC, Councilman Vincent Gentile (D-Brooklyn) is introducing a Bill with Councilman Vallone and Councilman Greenfield to permit double parking while waiting for a soon-to-be-vacated-space; and stopping temporarily to drop off or pick up a passenger.

 “It’s enforcement gone wild.”

 “Half the time, they’re deserved, but the other half the time, the traffic agents abuse their discretion.
 Their first priority shouldn’t be revenue; it should be making sure that traffic moves safely.”

 This Bill is redundant but necessary.
 Double parking is a No Standing violation.
 According to the RCNY, stopping temporarily to pick up or discharge passengers is a defense to a No Standing violation.
 The warriors are enforcing the rule improperly.
 The judges are ignoring the information contained in the DOF Guide to Parking Ticket Hearings, which clearly states on page 10 and page 14, dropping off or picking up a passenger is a defense to double parking.